 With a name like the Stealth toilet, you can surely expect something cool.
 This toilet boasts one of the lowest gallons per flush, at 0.8 gallons.
 This is accomplished using a dual-trap system that incorporates an air transfer valve to pressure the trap, so less water is used in the system as a whole.
 This pressurized air replaces water in the trap as the tank fills, making the Stealth Toilet one of the most efficient and stealthy looking toilets on the market.

-For all of your plumbing questions and needs contact Shamrock Plumbing at 801-505-9505 or online!
+For all of your plumbing questions and needs contact Shamrock Plumbing at 801-505-9505!
 We’re the contractor you can trust!